LogoLogo

 Contact Us

 I always use the small boat crane at our club, and with a crew of 3 others step the mast on the boat while it is in the water laying up against the crane dock.
-On land one person runs the electric winch controls, one positions the crane boom, one on the boat hugs the lower part of the mast to keep it positioned on the boat's mast step plate, and one gingerly runs around the boat pinning the turnbuckles - trying to avoid excessive heeling.
-Wakes from boats, wind, inexperienced volunteers, etc., add excitement to the process.
+On land one person runs the electric winch controls, one positions the crane boom, one on the boat hugs the lower part of the mast to keep it positioned on mast step plate, and one gingerly runs around the boat pinning the turnbuckles - trying to avoid excessive heeling.
+Make sure theres enough room below the crane block for the mast to fit vertically above the mast step on the boat's mast step (low tide!!!).
+We use long, soft cotter pins for the pinning process, easier to finger bend the pins, and later replace the soft pins with shorter 'hard' pins.
+Wakes from boats, wind, inexperienced volunteers, etc., add excitement to the process

-In addition to the problem of lifting an awkward, heavy 30' mast, a key, may the key, issue is keeping the mast in line as it is being raised.
+In addition to the problem of lifting an awkward, heavy 30' mast, a key, maybe THE key, issue is keeping the mast in line as it is being raised or lowered.
 There is a tremendous load on the mast base plate, and on the mating boat plate or tabernacle.
 Any side to side movement at the top of the mast while it is being lifted has the effect of trying to lever the plates apart, break the hinge pin, lift or break the fasteners holding the plates to the boat or mast, or tear off the cabin roof.
-Delaying the pinning until the at least the upper shrouds are secure is a good idea.
+All DIY mast stepping systems I know of use a hinge so all the fasteners and underlying strength of components need to be checked - and probably have a good safety factor.

-Good Old Boat magazine had an article by Ron Chappell in their May/June, 2001 issue - No Fear Mast Stepping.
-You can go to it by clicking here.
+Good Old Boat Magazine had an interesting article in their May/June 2001 issue No Fear Mast Stepping by Ron Chappell.
+It can be reached by clicking here

 Hopefully, we can flesh out this subject with other resource articles and more input from Dolphin owners.